Inside Out provides counseling to help kids and families who have experienced trauma begin the healing process.

 - Counselors talk with the youth and their parent or caregiver to set goals for counseling based on the individual youth’s symptoms.

-- Counselors provide the youth’s parent or caregiver with tools and tips for how to help continue the healing process throughout the week at home and at school.
+- Trauma counseling provides the youth’s parent or caregiver with tools and tips for how to help continue the healing process throughout the week at home and at school.

 - All counseling staff have a minimum of a master’s degree in social work, counseling or psychology and have extensive experience working with children and adolescents and their families.